F.A.Q. | All the answers for Ski The Tasman

 Fine weather means high visibility and light to moderate wind.
 On average we operate 4 days per week.

-The decision to operate (or not) is made by around 07:15 each day.
+The decision to operate (or not) is made by around 07:15 to 07:30 each day.
 However, if you stay in Mt Cook Village we can take advantage of late weather clearances, and start later.

 New Zealand has a temperate maritime climate, and very changeable weather patterns.
 We encourage you to have flexibility in your plans.
 We can "carry over" bookings to the following day if requested.